 - Void marriages are void ab initio which means that in the eye of law that marriage has never come into being – Manjeet Singh Vs Parson Kaur, MANU/PH/0220/1990.

 - Transactions of the sale made during the pendency of the proceedings were held to be wholly illegal and void ab initio in law and therefore the same were held to be not sustainable in law – R. Rajashekar & Ors.
 Vs Trinity House Building Co-operative Society & Ors., MANU/SC/1005/2016: AIR 2016 SC 4329: 2016 (16) SCC 46.

 - A purchaser after notification under Section 4 of the Land Acquisition Act, 1894 does not acquire any right in the land as the sale is ab initio void and has no right to claim land under the Policy – Shiv Kumar & Ors.
 Vs Union of India (UOI) & Ors., MANU/SC/1407/2019: AIR 2019 SC 5374: 2019 (10) SCC 229.

 2. Actus Dei Nemini Injuriam – law holds no man responsible for the Act of God.

-- Court held strike to be an act of god and held the maxim Actus Dei Nemini Facit Injuriam squarely applicable to such cases.
-Court further stated that in abnormal situations like strike in question, which can hardly be resisted by any litigant by applying any amount of skill or ability of his own, the courts should not insist for strict adherence to the procedural law so as to prejudice the interest of such litigants.
-In legal sense such incidents are well covered by the expression “Acts of God.” – Mali Ram Mahabir Prasad Vs Shanti Debi & Ors., MANU/BH/0010/1992: AIR 1992 PAT 66.
+- Court held a strike to be an act of god and held the maxim Actus Dei Nemini Facit Injuriam squarely applicable to such cases.
+Court further stated that in abnormal situations like a strike in question, which can hardly be resisted by any litigant by applying any amount of skill or ability of his own, the courts should not insist for strict adherence to the procedural law so as to prejudice the interest of such litigants.
+In a legal sense, such incidents are well covered by the expression “Acts of God.” – Mali Ram Mahabir Prasad Vs Shanti Debi & Ors., MANU/BH/0010/1992: AIR 1992 PAT 66.